 Energy-efficient arena lighting that creates better fan experiences.
 LED lights installed by our Spectra Venue Management division at more than a dozen U.S. sports arenas are saving more than 3.6 million kilowatt hours of electricity annually and nearly $490,000 a year.
 This lighting is also highly reliable and adjustable, so venues can create a great-looking atmosphere for all types of sporting events — from cooler, whiter lighting for hockey to warm, yellow light for basketball.

 Fuel-efficient vans that enhance customer service.
 Performance-tuning software installed in nearly 6,000 of our vans — with another 12,000 planned for 2017 — has improved fuel efficiency by at least 6% on average.
 That means 100 fewer gallons of fuel and the potential to reduce CO2 emissions by nearly one ton per vehicle annually in the communities we serve.

 Recycling that reduces our impact on communities.
 Last year, employees in our 460 warehouses and field fulfillment centers collectively recycled more than 9 million pounds of used materials, including taps, splitters, cords, cables, batteries, and cardboard.
 The National Recycling Program has diverted 21 million pounds away from landfills since 2013 — helping ensure a better quality of life for people in hundreds of local areas.

-Watts of electricity saved per year at 12 sports arenas that have converted to energy-efficient LED lighting
+Kilowatt hours of electricity saved per year at 12 sports arenas that have converted to energy-efficient LED lighting

 We’re also exploring the potential of capturing solar energy to incorporate renewable energy into our plans — beginning with the installation of a 251-kilowatt solar panel installation at our Oakland, California, Field Fulfillment Office in early 2016.